uutzinger/RasPi_InstallScripts/installSystem.md

 ```
 ## Java Development Environment
 BME 210 optional
-Open JDK 11.
-This section is needed if you want ot program in Java on the Raspberry Pi.
+This will install Open JDK 11 allowing you to program in Java on the Raspberry Pi.
 ```
 sudo apt-get -y install ant java-common sudo apt-get -y install openjdk-11-jdk